 There is also evidence to show that music played at low volumes during class activities can boost creativity and concentration, while research shows songs and chants help reinforce learning.

-With all this research proving the positive impacts of music on the human brain and within the classroom, it’s important to know what types of music to play and where the best places to source suitable music are.
-This blog will give you all the information you need to effectively use music in your classroom.
+But even with all this research proving the positive impacts of music on the human brain and within the classroom, it’s important to know what types of music to play and where the best places to find school-appropriate songs are!
+We can’t promise to help you avoid the inevitable Baby Shark, but we can try!

 Start the Day with Music